taw00/howto/howto-install-ghost-on-fedora.md

 [Ghost](https://ghost.org/) is a blogging platform.
 One of the most popular and widely deployed.
 It's open source (MIT License) and written in JavaScript.
 It's designed to be beautiful, modern, and relatively simple to use by individual bloggers as well as online publications.

 I looked at a whole pile of blogging options when I finally decided to go with Ghost.
 It checks all the boxes for what I required in a blogging platform: It's well supported, and, by the looks of it, well designed.
 A platform that embraces [Markdown](https://ghost.org/blog/markdown/) (a critical, must-have feature IMHO) and is easy to use and maintain.
 All on Linux, of course.
 And 100% had to be open source.
 Bonus!
-Ghost is wildly popular, so it should have some longevity.

-_But there was a stumbling block.
-The installation instructions for Fedora Linux were incomplete and very dated._

-I fixed that with this article.
+Ghost is wildly popular, so it should have some longevity. _But there was a stumbling block for me when first attempting to install the software on my favorite flavor of linux.
+The installation instructions for Fedora Linux were incomplete and very dated._ I fixed that with this article.
 Enjoy.

-> _If you are reading this [on another platform](https://github.com/taw00/howto/blob/master/howto-install-ghost-on-fedora.md), the catalyst for this endeavor was <https://blog.errantruminant.com>._
+> _If you are reading this [on another platform, like github](https://github.com/taw00/howto/blob/master/howto-install-ghost-on-fedora.md), the catalyst for this endeavor was <https://blog.errantruminant.com>._

 ---